-The Department of Justice is committed to addressing the employment and professional development needs of the disability community.
-To assist overall disability employment efforts, the Department coordinates numerous activities to provide all DOJ Components the opportunity to attract, develop, retain, and accommodate talented individuals from this important community.
-These activities reflect an understanding of the unique employment needs of Persons with Disabilities, and the appropriate tools and strategies that should be utilized in recruitment, hiring, and development of Persons with Disabilities.
+The U.S. Department of Justice (DOJ or Department) is committed to ensuring that persons with disabilities have equal opportunity to be hired and advanced based on merit.
+To assist disability employment efforts, the Department coordinates numerous activities to provide all DOJ Components the opportunity to attract, develop, retain, and accommodate talented individuals.
+These activities reflect an understanding of the unique employment needs of persons with disabilities.

 DOJ provides persons with disabilities a number of opportunities to be considered for employment.
 To start your job search, please review the jobs posted on USAJOBS, and for attorney opportunities at DOJ, please review DOJ’s legal careers web page to search the listed vacancies.
 Potential candidates are encouraged to apply directly to advertised vacancies.
 For competitive service hiring, individuals with disabilities can also reach out to a Selective Placement Coordinator (SPC) to express interest in being considered non-competitively through the Schedule A hiring process.
 For excepted service hiring (including attorney hiring), individuals with disabilities may also contact a Disability Point of Contact (DPOC) to express interest in being considered via the Schedule A process.

 To be considered for a Schedule A appointment, please submit your resume and proof of your disability (see 5 C.F.R. § 213.3102(u)(3)) to the SPC or DPOC.
 This proof may be in the form of documentation obtained from licensed medical professionals, state or private vocational rehabilitation specialists, or any Government agency that issues or provides disability benefits.
 You must submit valid documentation regardless of the date of determination of your disability.
 If you do not have access to email, contact the SPC or DPOC, as appropriate, to find out the best way to submit your documents.